krzysztof-tobola/gradle-examples/presentation/markdown.md

 ## Extensions

-the easiest way of making plugins configurable
+the simplest way of making plugins configurable
 * create extension (in the plugin)
 * configure (in the build script)
 * use the values (in the plugin)